Australian Poem

-Our Mother had a great admiration for Indigenous Australians and wrote quite a lot of poetry about the Australian Aboriginal people.
-This wonderful Australian poem titled "Man of this Land" is one of them.
+Our mother had a great admiration for Indigenous Australians and wrote quite a lot of poetry about the Australian Aboriginal people.

 Man of This Land